Select Page

 The Death Marches

-As World War II neared its end and the Allies advanced, the Nazis began evacuating the prisoners from Sachsenhausen and other camps.
-These forced marches, known as the Death Marches, were a desperate attempt to prevent the liberation of the inmates.
+When the World Second War was approaching its end and the Allies were at the doorsteps, the Nazis started to evacuate prisoners from Sachsenhausen and other camps.
+These forced marches also known as the Death Marches were in attempt to stop the emancipation of the occupants.

 Remembering the Victims